teleportaloo/RetroWanderer/README.markdown

 Notes:
 * Text Wanderer is a quick port to a text based version to prove the old code would compile and work.
 * Retro Wanderer is the sprite graphics based version.
-* Compiled with Xcode 8.3.2 for iPad iOS 10.3 and above only - this was just the easiest to get going.
+* Compiled with Xcode 8.3.2 for iOS 10.3 and above only - this was just the easiest to get going.
 * I had to make one fix to the game engine so that the baby monsters would not go out of bounds.
 The screens all seem to work still!

 US App Store: https://appsto.re/us/xnr2jb.i